 A system image is very useful for OS development, hard drive upgrade, performance optimization, etc, so it is necessary to create a system image backup in Windows 11/10/8/7.
 Here are some situations:

 ▶ You want to replace your slower mechanical hard drive with a speedy SSD.
-You can create a system image, swap hard drive out for SSD and restore system image to SSD.
-If hard drive and SSD can be connected to your computer simultaneously, you can migrate OS from HDD to SSD by system clone (in AOMEI Backupper Professional), saving much time and effort.
+You can create a system image, swap the hard drive out for SSD and restore system image to SSD.
+If the hard drive and SSD can be connected to your computer simultaneously, you can migrate OS from HDD to SSD by system clone (in AOMEI Backupper Professional), saving much time and effort.

-▶ Backup system before you disk fails.
+▶ Backup system before your disk fails.
 When receiving some error warnings, such as "SMART failure predicted on hard disk", "Hard disk failure is imminent", and "Windows detected a hard disk problem", you need to create a system image or disk image at once.
 That’s because those messages indicate your hard disk is failing.

 - The disk saving system image must be formatted as NTFS, etc.

-Before creating Windows10 system image with AOMEI Backupper Standard or in other systems, learn what you will use during the backup process.
+Before creating a Windows10 system image with AOMEI Backupper Standard or in other systems, learn what you will use during the backup process.

-- System Backup: It is able to backup everything on the system partition, including OS, drivers, programs, data, etc.
+- System Backup: It is able to back up everything on the system partition, including OS, drivers, programs, data, etc.

 Step 1.
-Move your mouse pointer to "Backup" after opening this software and click on it.
+Move your mouse pointer to "Backup" tab after opening this software and click on it.
 Then, choose "System Backup" from the right list.

 Step 3.
 Click the second column to choose a destination location.
 You can create system image in Windows 10 on USB drive or other devices, such as, external disk, network drive, NAS, etc.

 That's it.
-If you cannot see any backup image using "Select Task" option, please go back and use "Select Image File" to manually choose the system backup image.
+If you cannot see any backup image using the "Select Task" option, please go back and use "Select Image File" to manually choose the system backup image.

-If your system crashes or disk fails, you can use “Create Bootable Media” to make a Windows PE bootable USB or CD.
+If your system crashes or the disk fails, you can use “Create Bootable Media” to make a Windows PE bootable USB or CD.
 It allows you to start up your computer and then perform system image recovery.
 The steps are exactly the same as when your computer is bootable.

 If you want to deploy a system image to multiple computers simultaneously instead of performing manual restoration one by one, you can use AOMEI Image Deploy (supported by AOMEI Backupper Tech or TechPlus edition) to perform system deployment.